Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Counting and equidistribution of loxodromic fixed points

 and the subset

 is the image of a (discrete) geodesic line in $\XX_v$, which we call the {\em (discrete) translation axis} of $\ga$.
-The points at infinity of $\Ax_{\ga}$ are denoted by $\ga^-$ and $\ga^+$ chosen so that $\ga$ translates away from $\ga^-$ and towards $\ga^+$ on $\Ax_{\ga}$.
+The points at infinity of $\Ax_{\ga}$ are denoted by $\ga^-$ and $\ga^+$, chosen so that $\ga$ translates away from $\ga^-$ and towards $\ga^+$ on $\Ax_{\ga}$.
 Note that for every $\ga'\in\PGL_2(K_v)$, we have

-If $\Ga$ is a discrete subgroup of $\PGL_2(K_v)$ and if $\alpha$ is one of the two fixed points of a loxodromic element of $\Ga$, we denote the other fixed point of this element by $\alpha^\sigma$.
+If $\Ga$ is a discrete subgroup of $\PGL_2(K_v)$ and if $\alpha$ is one of the two fixed points of a loxodromic element of $\Ga$, we denote the other fixed point of this element by $\gls{galconjloxo}$.
 Since $\Ga$ is discrete, the translation axes of two loxodromic elements of $\Ga$ coincide if they have a common point at infinity.
 Hence $\alpha^\sigma$ is uniquely defined.
-We define the {\it complexity} $h(\alpha)$ of the loxodromic fixed point $\alpha$ by
+For every $\ga\in\Ga$, we hence have